 The MTU-based pricing model can offer predictable billing in case the MTU definition solely comprises events initiated by users.

-Finally, for apps seeking cost-effectiveness while experimenting with marketing tactics and targeting users through push notifications, the device-based pricing model proves to be an optimal choice.
+Finally, for apps seeking cost-effectiveness while experimenting with marketing tactics and targeting users through push notifications, the pricing model based on push subscribers proves to be an optimal choice.

 Ready to discuss your pricing in details?
 Get in touch with Pushwoosh Team: